Skip to main content

 What is NMOSD?

 Neuromyelitis optica spectrum disorder (NMOSD) is a rare chronic autoimmune disease that affects the central nervous system.
+When you have an autoimmune disease like NMOSD, your body attacks its own healthy cells.

 What are the most common symptoms of NMOSD?